en Year joined GFF

 Survey and Estimated RMNCAH-N Coverage

-The Liberia team collaborated with Countdown to 2030 and GFF in an analysis workshop in Nairobi, Kenya, on 13-17 June 2022.
-As a result of that workshop, the team produced a report analyzing data quality and estimating coverage of key service delivery indicators.
-Please find the final report here.
+The Liberia team collaborated with Countdown to 2030 and GFF in an analysis workshop in Dakar, Senegal, on 19-23 June 2023.
+As a result of that workshop, the team is in the process of producing a report analyzing data quality and estimating coverage of key service delivery indicators.
+For the 2022 report, please see here.

 The RMNCAH-N coverage data includes a standard set of 9 RMNCAH-N coverage indicators from available population-based surveys from 2010 to the most recent available survey.
 These indicators show progress towards key goals across maternal, child, and adolescent health and nutrition outcomes.
 Additional key nutrition-specific and/or education-specific coverage indicators are presented for countries where the GFF co-finances a nutrition-focused World Bank project or where education is a strong focus of the IC.